JuliaGraphics/Gtk.jl/README.md

 ```

 Finally, in some situations you may want or need to use an [approach that is more analagous to julia's `cfunction` callback syntax](doc/more_signals.md).
+One advantage of this alternative approach is that, in cases of error, the backtraces are much more informative.

 ### Usage without the REPL